Updated 3rd June 2020.

 - The Carrick B&B

-After you elope, you’ll want to celebrate.
+After you elope or as you explore, you’ll want to celebrate this adventure.
 And there’s nothing better than an Irish pub to do it in.
 These are some of the best spots for a good pint of Guinness to celebrate…or just to have the craic!